makingwaves/merge/README.md

 Introduction
 --------------------------

 Will let you merge two different content objects which you wish where the same object.
+Used to restructure and maintain your content tree.

 Merge two content objects